 - I use one of these Danish Whisks to easily mix up my dough.
 They’re inexpensive and make whipping up any dough super simple.
-With this particular brand you get two professional-grade whisks.
+With this particular brand, you get two professional-grade whisks.
 Keep one for yourself and give the other to a baking friend.
 He/she will think quite fondly of you every time they mix a batch of dough!

 - You can cut this easy focaccia bread into wedges or crossways, into strips.
 I love cutting it in strips, crisping it up in a pan with a drizzle of olive oil and serving it with soup.
 Just brush the cut sides of the bread lightly with olive oil then heat a non-stick pan over medium heat.
 Add the bread and cook on both sides until golden.
 Delish!

-- Be sure to grease your pan and line with parchment paper.
+- Be sure to grease your pan (with butter) and line with parchment paper.
 An easy way to line your pans with parchment?
 Take a piece of parchment slightly larger than the diameter of your pan.
 Fold it in half and then in quarters.
 Fold the quarter in half and then in half one last time.
 You will end up with a long skinny triangular-shaped wedge.
 Turn the pan you want to line upside down.
 Place the tip of your parchment paper triangle at the approximate center of the pan and lay it flat so the unfolded edges are lying over the edge of the pan.
 Trim the paper with a scissors, about a quarter inch in from the edge of the pan.
 Unfold and line your pan with the circle you created.

 - Don’t be shy when you “dimple” the dough, just before baking.
 You want to poke your fingers in all the way to the bottom of the pan and actually make little holes with your fingers.
 This will ensure nice deep dimples that won’t disappear in the oven.